automaton-network/automaton-core/docs/eth_interoperability.md

     const std::string& gas_price = "", const std::string& gas_limit = "");
 ```

-### Ethereum functions that does not change the state
+### Ethereum functions that do not change the state

 Example usage: